-By order of the ROOTSTOWN TWP.
-ZONING COMMISSION
+By Order of the ROOTSTOWN ZONING BOARD OF APPEALS

 The Township is creating a Community Center committee and a Community Park committee.
 We are looking residents interested in joining either committee and ideas on what residents would like to have available at each.
 E-mails are email@example.com and firstname.lastname@example.org.

-The Township Comprehensive Land Use Plan (CLUP) contract is in its finishing stages and we will be asking residents to be a part of a group to assist the contractor in developing the CLUP.
+A Comprehensive Land Use Plan (CLUP) contract has been signed and we will be asking residents to be part of a group to assist the contractor in developing the CLUP.
 This plan is a framework to help guide Rootstown in its future plans for development-- residential and commercial.